Bison and Wolves and Bears, Oh My!

 The first time I visited Yellowstone National Park, I was 10 years old and so excited to see a bear for the first time.
 After three days, our family still had not seen one, so my father did what any good parent would have done for his children: He opened a can of tuna and a bag of hot dogs and placed them on the picnic table nearest our camping trailer.

 Such behavior was acceptable back in the day.
 There were no locks on trash dumpsters and seeing bears rummaging for food near restaurants, lodges, and campgrounds was considered part of the experience of Yellowstone.

 Fortunately, we now know so much more about caring for the wildlife that makes Yellowstone such a magical place.
 We know that hot dogs and Twinkies are not good for bears.
 Because of efforts as simple as creating bear-proof trash cans and better educating the public, the bear population and all wildlife at Yellowstone is healthier and more “natural” than ever.

-“Because of practices that have been put in place at Yellowstone, several wildlife species have triumphed over adversity and created a more balanced eco-system in the park,” says Tyrene Riedl, interpretive services manager for Xanterra, the nation’s largest operator of park-based hotels, restaurants and stores.
+“Because of practices that have been put in place at Yellowstone, several wildlife species have triumphed over adversity and created a more balanced eco-system in the park,” says Tyrene Riedl, former Interpretive Services Manager for Xanterra, the nation’s largest operator of park-based hotels, restaurants, and stores.